 Bacterial acne is prevalent, especially in teenagers.
 Acne breakouts on the forehead are often caused by hair products or wearing helmets, baseball caps, or headbands that rub on the skin.
 The best topical treatment ingredient for this type of acne is benzoyl peroxide 2.5%.

-Fungal acne results from an overgrowth of yeast on the skin; while this yeast (Malassezia folliculitis) is a regular guest to our skin, too much of it can lead to problems.
-Fungal acne breakouts often present themselves as papular acne (small red bumps.)
-One way to tell if your flare-up is fungal instead of "traditional" acne is if it's itchy or if it occurs in uniform batches and groups.
+Fungal acne results from an overgrowth of yeast on the skin; while this yeast (Malassezia folliculitis) is a regular guest on our skin, too much of it can lead to problems.
+Fungal acne breakouts often present as papular acne (small red bumps.)
+One way to tell if your flare-up is fungal instead of "traditional" acne is if it's itchy or occurs in uniform batches and groups.

 Malassezia fungi feed off of oil to survive, so it is commonly found in the body's oil-rich areas such as your forehead, chin, upper back, chest, and shoulders.
-When falling yeast (dandruff) from the scalp gets trapped along the hairline, it causes excess oil and sweat to build up in the area.
-This means skin cannot correctly exfoliate or retain moisture, sending the skin's microbiome out of whack.
+When falling yeast (dandruff) from the scalp gets trapped along the hairline, it causes excess oil and sweat to build up.
+This means the skin cannot correctly exfoliate or retain moisture, sending the skin's microbiome out of whack.

-Those suffering from fungal acne should look for a cleanser that includes salicylic acid and green tea extracts - both of which help by exfoliating the skin and killing bacteria.
+Those suffering from fungal acne should look for a cleanser that includes salicylic acid and green tea extracts, which help by exfoliating the skin and killing bacteria.
 Other good treatment options for fungal acne are benzoyl peroxide 2.5% and ketoconazole (Nizoral shampoo).

 What triggers forehead fungal acne?